telerik/ajax-docs/api/server/Telerik.Web.UI.Diagram/Fill.md

 ###  Color `String`

-Defines the hover fill color of the shape.
+Defines the fill color of the shape connectors.

 ###  Opacity `Double`

-Defines the hover fill opacity of the shape.
+Defines the fill opacity of the shape connectors.